Krysztal112233/snowflake-ng/README.md

 Inner data use `Atomic*` type to keep lock-free and atomic update.

-So you can share `SnowflakeGenerator` between threads safety, or make an global static one!
+So you can share `SnowflakeGenerator` between threads safety, or make a global static one!

 ## How to use?